sfwnisme/school-management-system/README.md

 ![Visitor Count](https://profile-counter.glitch.me/sfwnisme/count.svg)

 - I will work on the UI and UI components from scratch using tailwindcss
+- I will work on the SEO and SGC "static generated components" on the end of the project to save more time meanwhile.

 ## Add-ons tasks

-- change the way of handling the avatar-list navlinks array of object, and make it more efficient.
+- [ ] change the way of handling the avatar-list navlinks array of object, and make it more efficient.

 ## styling rules